 How is a breathalyzer test different from a field sobriety test?

 The Virginia Code lays out a clear legal difference between breathalyzer tests and field sobriety tests.

-Basically, the advanced breathalyzer tests (and blood tests) you take at the police station will show your exact BAC.
+Basically, the advanced breathalyzer tests (and blood tests) that you take at the police station will show your exact BAC.

 Meanwhile, field sobriety tests instead provide circumstantial evidence for the fact you may be intoxicated.

 Which field sobriety tests are admissible in court?